turingschool/lesson_plans/ruby_02-web_applications_with_ruby/feature_testing_rails_minitest_rspec.markdown

 class SongCreationTest < ActionDispatch::IntegrationTest
   include Capybara::DSL

-  test "something" do
+  test "user can create a song" do
-    visit  # some path -- you can use prefix + _path instead of a string assert # something end end
+    visit new_song_path
+    # fill in stuff here
+    assert page.has_content?("your stuff here") end end
 ```